OpenTranslationBible/open-bible/en-GB/43.John/md/john-04.md

 ## John 4:7

-A Samaritan woman came to draw water, and Jesus said to her, “Give me a drink.”
+A Samaritan woman approached to draw water, and Jesus said to her, “Please give me a drink.”

 ## John 4:8

-(His disciples had gone into the town to buy food.)
+(His disciples had gone into the town to purchase food.)

 ## John 4:9